|Vasco house, Kochi. www.buzzintown.com|

 |Vasco de gama's signature. en.wikipedia.org|

+'Vasco House' is believed to be the house where Vasco Da Gama stayed during his visits to Kochi, right until his death in 1524.
+This historical and heritage house is more than 500 years old and is located on Rose Street at Fort Kochi.
 The house, built in the Portuguese style of architecture, was an early European-style building and this pioneering structure gave inspiration to other Europeans to build structures in European style in and around Kochi , using the local talents and incorporating the local style as well.
 Considering the tropical climate and the Monsoon seasons, these building were well aerated and inside the building the radiation was less during hot seasons because of high ceiling.
 The building is made of granite and lateite stones and the plastering is done in lime-sand mix.

 |Vasco Da Gama, with zamorin ruler, india.|

 Vasco home stay is a nice heritage home stay facility with bed and breakfast, in the heart of Fort Cochin.
 The Portuguese explorer discovered the picturesque heritage village of Fort Cochin.
 After his trip to this place, besides the major spice trade other mercantile trade activities in rubber, coir palm products, coffee and tea with the Europe increased manifold.
 The Portuguese, Dutch and the British have left behind their indelible legacy on this land.
 In the 19th century Koch was an important sea port with major European connections.